snhstq/IBM3705_R5/README.md

 Exiting the Control panel: Press the Home key.

 ### LIB panel
-The Line Interface Base (LIB) is the one place where all lines connect to.Each stand-alone emulator (3271,3274, DLSw, Trunk) has the -line switch as a mandatory start parameter to identify the line to which the connection should be made.
+The Line Interface Base (LIB) is the one place where all lines connect to.
+Each stand-alone emulator (3271,3274, DLSw, Trunk) has the -line switch as a mandatory start parameter to identify the line to which the connection should be made.
 Node that this line number must correspond to the line number in the NCP definition for the device being connected.

 A successful connection is identified by the message “LIB: 327x connected to line-xx”, whew xx is the line number.